Find out the whole story about how they met and built their business…

 Luke was working in central London managing a cheese store and Charlotte had been working in TV and film.
 Although their worlds were very different, they both shared obsessions with food, drink, quality, attention to detail and making people smile.

-They spent years fleshing out ideas, going into incredible detail, testing recipes, but nothing seemed to fit quite right for them.
-They felt that London was a very saturated market and they’d be better off moving to a rural area and starting a food/ drink business.
+Charlotte and Luke spent years fleshing out ideas, going into incredible detail, testing recipes, but nothing seemed to fit quite right for them.
+The couple felt that London was a very saturated market and they’d be better off moving to a rural area and starting a food/ drink business.

 The BIG move…